jmichel7/LaurentPolynomials.jl/README.md

 Make a polynomial of valuation `v` with coefficients `c`.

-Unless  `check` is `false`  normalize the result  by making sure that `c`   has  no leading or  trailing zeroes (do  not set `check=false` unless you   are sure this is already the case).
+Then,  unless `check` is  `false` normalize the  result by making sure that `c`  has no leading or trailing zeroes (do not set `check=false` unless you are sure this is already the case).

 Unless  `copy=false`  the  contents  of  `c`  are  copied (you can gain one allocation by setting `copy=false` if you know the contents can be shared)

+<a target='_blank' href='https://github.com/jmichel7/LaurentPolynomials.jl/blob/47e43ee7ebc9fbcafa692a16ea86404eb5b04eba/src/LaurentPolynomials.jl#L261-L272' class='documenter-source'>source</a><br>

 `Pol(t::Symbol)`

 Sets  the name of the variable for  printing `Pol`s to `t`, and returns the polynomial of degree 1 equal to that variable.

+<a target='_blank' href='https://github.com/jmichel7/LaurentPolynomials.jl/blob/47e43ee7ebc9fbcafa692a16ea86404eb5b04eba/src/LaurentPolynomials.jl#L290-L295' class='documenter-source'>source</a><br>

 `Pol(x::AbstractVector,y::AbstractVector)`